-SITE is a procedure through which the normal tax in respect of the first R60 000 of an employee's remuneration is finally determined by the employer and deducted under the PAYE system.
+SITE is a procedure through which the normal tax in respect of the first R60 000 of an employee's remuneration is finally determined by the employer.

 SITE constitutes either a final or minimum liability and is thus not refundable, except in certain instances.
 The most important exclusions from the SITE system are: